njsmith/zs/doc/format.rst

 case there is ever a ZSS version 2.

-Writing out a large ZSS file is a somewhat involved operation that might take a long time; it's possible for a hardware or software problem to occur and cause this process to be aborted before the file is completely written, leaving behind a partial, corrupt ZSS file.
+Writing out a large ZSS file is a somewhat involved operation that might take a long time.
+It's possible for a hardware or software problem to occur and cause this process to be aborted before the file is completely written, leaving behind a partial, corrupt ZSS file.
 Because ZSS is designed as a reliable archival format we would